Linguine Verdi al Guanciale

 - Pinch of nutmeg

-- 3/4 to 1 cup grated Parmesan cheese
+- 3/4 to 1 cup grated Parmesan cheese, divided

 Trim off the root ends and most of the green parts of the leeks.
-Slit the tops lengthwise and wash thoroughly under running water to remove the grit.
-Cut into julienne strips and pat dry with paper towels.
+Cut in half lengthwise and wash thoroughly under running water to remove the grit.
+Cut into julienne strips and pat dry with paper towels; set aside.